-1.Inspection Details

-11 Has a Type 3 dwelling survey been performed?
-Yes 12 Which flat number was accessed?
-Flat 3A.
+1 1.Inspection Details 11 Has a Type 3 dwelling survey been performed?
+No 12 Which flat number was accessed?
+There were no residents present to grant access to any of the flats.
 13 Is there appropriate detection in place?
-No
+Unknown